Jeremycouturier/rabinmiller/README.md

 The Rabin-Miller primality test is probabilistic.
 When it finds a number to be composite, then it is composite with absolute certainty.
 On the contrary if every Miller witnesses tested are not witness for the compositeness of p, then p is declared to be very probably prime.
 In this code, we use all primes from 2 to 61 as Miller witnesses (18 primes in total), making the probability of false positive absolutely negligible for practical purposes.
 The user can easily add more witnesses by slightly modifying the function "est_premier" (literally "is_prime") in the file rabinmiller.c.
-The probability of mistake quickly tends to 0 as the number of witnesses grows up.
+The probability of false prime quickly tends to 0 as the number of witnesses grows up.

                 **************************